 Every year students are awarded highly prestigious national Arkwright Technology Scholarships.
 This scholarship carries a financial reward for each scholar but more importantly aims to link students with local engineering companies for work experience.
-In 2016 we had five Arkwright Scholars in the Department, amongst the highest number of any school in the country.
+We currently have six Arkwright Scholars in the Department, amongst the highest number of any school in the country.

 - Beyond the classroom

 We run the VEX Robotics society for anyone interested in engineering and robotic control.